nunit/docs/docs/articles/vs-test-adapter/Adapter-Release-Notes.md

 ### Bug Fixes

-* #1188000, adapter dont work with solutions with only .net 2.0/3.5 project
+* #1188000, adapter don't work with solutions with only .net 2.0/3.5 project

 ----